sedea-ai/community/README.md

 ---

-## 📅 Roadmap & What We Are Working On

-Want to see what the Sedea team is currently focusing on?
-* Check out our **[Public Kanban Board](https://github.com/sedea-ai/community/projects)** to see what features are planned, in progress, or recently released.

----

 ## 🤝 Community Guidelines (Code of Conduct)

 To ensure this remains a welcoming, safe, and productive space for everyone, we ask that all community members follow a few simple rules: